kekefreedog/LuckyPHP/docs/app/structure.md

                 model.php # Workflow of models
                 viewer.php # Workflow of viewers
             # Component scr (for popup, module...)
-            component:
+            components:
                 login:
-                    config.yml # Config which defined the dependances, specific information about the current component.. template.hbs # Template of html for front side style.scss # Template of css for front side style.css # Template of css for front side controller.php # Controlleur defining specific service for the current item
+                    config.yml # Config which defined the dependances, specific information about the current component.. template.hbs # Template of html for front side styles.scss # Template of css for front side styles.css # Template of css for front side services.php # Controlleur defining specific service for back end link to current component events.js # List of events of component
                     extra:
                         placeholder.hbs # Placeholder when loading for front side error.hbs # Error template response for front side